 Perhaps a couple times a year Rod Dreher, whose work I admire, manages to weigh in on the “uselessness” of the natural law tradition.
 It’s disappointing to watch, and this time, quoting a frequent gay commenter on his blog, “Matt in VA”, I think Dreher has gone overboard in his dismissiveness.

-But how should the Christian writer, though he may not himself be a serious student of natural law, write about the place of natural law philosophy in the culture and in relation to the Church?
+But how should the Christian writer, though he may not himself be a serious student of natural law, write about the place of natural law philosophy in the culture and the Church?
 This is my main concern.
-I think Dreher is off track with pieces like this one.
+I think Dreher is off track.

 Below are my own comments on the post, condensed.